blaenk/site/input/notes/distributed-systems.markdown

 In both situations, old and new systems coexist and expect old or new data formats and schemas.

-_Backward compatibility_ means that newer code can read old data.
-This is straightforward to achieve because newer code can be aware of older data formats and can be made to explicitly handle it.
+_Backward compatibility_ means that new code can read old data.
+This is straightforward to achieve because new code can be aware of old data formats and can be made to explicitly handle it.

-_Forward compatibility_ means that older code can read newer data.
-This is more difficult to achieve because it requires old code to ignore the additions made by newer code.
+_Forward compatibility_ means that old code can read new data.
+This is more difficult to achieve because it requires old code to ignore the additions made by new code.

 ## Textual Encoding Formats